Falkensee: History

-The commune Falkensee was formed in 1923 by the merger of Falkenhagen and Seegefeld, composing the common name from Falkenhagen and Seegefeld.
+Falkensee was formed in 1923 through the merger of Falkenhagen and Seegefeld.
+Its name comes from Falkenhagen and Seegefeld.

 During World War II, the Demag-Panzerwerke subcamp of the Sachsenhausen concentration camp was located here.

-In 1943, the subcamp was built on the eastern outskirts of the town on a site originally built in 1938 to house 650 railway workers.
+The subcamp was built in 1943 on the eastern outskirts of the town, on a site originally built in 1938 to house 650 railway workers.
 Up to 2,500 prisoners, mostly foreign, were interned there.
 They performed forced labor in the workshops of the German Reichsbahn and the DEMAG tank factory in Albrechtshof.
 Because the prisoners had learned of the murders during the death march of prisoners from the Lieberose subcamp to Sachsenhausen, they refused to comply with the order to evacuate on April 20, 1945.
 After the guards fled, the camp was liberated by arriving Soviet troops.

 In November, 1945, the city issued six postage stamps of its own depicting a dove of peace.
 A memorial to the victims is located on the eastern edge of the town near the border with Spandau.

-The municipality shared its borders with the former West Berlin, and so during the period 1961-1990 it was separated from it by the Berlin Wall.
+The municipality shared its borders with the former West Berlin and so, between 1961 and 1990, it was separated from it by the Berlin Wall.

 Geography

-Falkensee is located on the northwestern edge of Berlin in the western part of the Warsaw-Berlin glacial valley and in the Zehdenick-Spandau Havel lowlands.
+Falkensee is located on the northwestern edge of Berlin, in the western part of the Warsaw-Berlin glacial valley and in the Zehdenick-Spandau Havel lowlands.
 To the north, Falkensee borders Schönwalde, to the west Brieselang, and to the south Dallgow-Döberitz.
 To the east, it borders the districts of Falkenhagener Feld and Staaken, which belong to Berlin-Spandau.

-The development of Falkensee merges seamlessly into that of Berlin-Spandau and Dallgow-Döberitz in the east and south.
+The development of Falkensee merges seamlessly into that of Berlin-Spandau to the east and Dallgow-Döberitz to the south.
 The largest body of water, the Falkenhagener See, is in the north of the city.
-The "Scheinwerferberg" in the north of the town is a young geomorphological inland dune that was formed at the end of the Weichselian glaciation, and is 16 m high (50 m above sea level).
+Scheinwerferberg, in the north of the town, is a young geomorphological inland dune that was formed at the end of the Weichselian glaciation, and is 16 m high, 50 m above sea level.
 It is named after the anti-aircraft searchlights that were installed during World War II as part of the Berlin air defences.

 Demography

-As a suburban municipality directly neighbouring Berlin, Falkensee grew strongly with Berlin itself.
-After World War II, Falkensee's population shrunk due to the relatively isolated position "behind" West Berlin, seen from the GDR capital.
-Since the fall of the Berlin Wall, Falkensee's population doubled and continues to grow.
+As a suburban municipality directly neighbouring Berlin, Falkensee grew alongside Berlin itself.
+After World War II, Falkensee's population shrunk, due to the relatively isolated position "behind" West Berlin, seen from the GDR capital.
+Since the fall of the Berlin Wall, Falkensee's population has doubled and continues to grow.

-Due to the comparatively small urban area, Falkensee has a population density of almost 1,000 inhabitants per square kilometer, which is the third highest value among the 113 Brandenburg cities (behind Wildau and Teltow), 7th place among the 417 cities and municipalities in the state and 280th place among the more than 11,000 cities and municipalities in Germany.
+Due to the comparatively small urban area, Falkensee has a population density of almost 1,000 inhabitants per square kilometer, which is the third highest among the 113 Brandenburg cities (behind Wildau and Teltow), seventh highest among the 417 cities and municipalities in the state, and 280th highest among the more than 11,000 cities and municipalities in Germany.

 Detailed data sources are to be found in the Wikimedia Commons.